hkust-taco/hmloc/oopsla23-artifact-overview.md

 about the implementation of the type system, which helps the reuse of the codebase for future extension of features.

-Of particular interest, is the discussion around provenances used in typing and how the types are unified.
+Of particular interest is the discussion around provenances used in typing and how the types are unified.
 We hope this could provide inspiration for reusing the artifact to reuse or extend the type system.